-Resignation Form Received by Retirement Date Early Notification Incentive

-Received by Retirement Date incentive

-December 1 End of school year or following December \$2,500
+Resignation Form Received by Retirement Date Early Notification Incentive December 1 End of school year or following December \$3,500 February 1 End of school year or February to following February \$2,500 After February 1 No bonus

-December i Tollowing December \$3,500

-End of school year or

-February 1 February to following February \$2,500

-After February 1 No bonus

 - 1.2.2 Pay for Unused Sick Leave.
 Employees who meet eligibility requirements of this section will be granted severance pay in an amount equal to \$100 per day for each day of accrued, unused sick leave.
 The maximum amount of severance pay for unused sick leave is defined as follows: - Eligible Employees Retiring at the End of a School Year.
 Eligible employees who retire at the end of the school year are eligible to receive severance pay for unused sick leave per the following schedule: